-This year the Flintman Company will continue to run its well-established one day practical courses on flint, and its use in structures.
+This year the Flintman Company will continue to run its well-established one day practical courses on flint, and its use in architecture.
 These courses are aimed at private individuals as well as Architects and Conservation and Planning Officers.
 Regular courses are held in East Sussex, the Chilterns and Oxfordshire.
-Please use the website contact form to confirm next course date for 2016.
+Please use the website contact form to confirm next course dates for 2018.

 The use of traditional building materials such as flint is an essential element in the promotion of ‘local distinctiveness’.
 Our courses emphasise the importance of flint as a material and of good practice in flint construction and conservation.
 Here, we provide a brief description of our course on repairing flint structures.
 Other courses follow a similar pattern.

 The emphasis of the day is both practical and informative.
 The first part of the morning is split between: flints – history, styles and good building practice and mortars – analysis, looking at lime, matching and making.
 The rest of the day is spent ‘hands on’: mixing mortars, (re)pointing and preparing and relaying flints.
 Throughout the day discussion and debate revolve around the needs and concerns of both the contractor and the planning supervisor.
 Advice is given on determining the condition of walls: What to specify?
 Which flints to use?
 Which sand?
 Which lime?
 Where can you get supplies from?
 Where to obtain further advice?

 By the end of the day all participants will have had a reasonable opportunity to repoint and rebuild a section of a flint wall and to share experiences and concerns about overseeing flint work professionally.
 All participants should end the day equipped with the knowledge to assess, advise and give specifications on flint work, or even to take on small personal projects.
 At the end of the Course participants receive course summary notes and are awarded a ‘Continuing Practice Certificate’.